 The truth is, they both offer very different experiences and many people choose a combination of aires and campsites on their motorhomes ski adventures.
 So there is no ‘best’.
 They’re just different.
-We don’t mind admitting, we didn’t fully understand what those differences where until we hit the road so we thought we’d try and answer the questions we see cropping up on forums and groups as best we can following 5 months on the road.
+We don’t mind admitting, we didn’t fully understand what those differences where until we hit the road so we thought we’d try to answer the questions we see cropping up on forums and groups as best we can following 5 months on the road.

-First off – let’s look at what these places are?
+First off – let’s look at what these places are.

 WHAT IS AN AIRE AND WHAT FACILITIES CAN YOU EXPECT?